Dynamical Scaling Reveals Topological Defects and Anomalous Evolution of a Photoinduced Phase Transition: Abstract

-\begin{sciabstract} Nonequilibrium states of quantum materials can exhibit exotic properties and enable novel functionality and applications.
-These transient states are thought to be highly inhomogeneous, involving metastable, self-organized, topologically protected structures, which are inaccessible by most time-resolved measurements.
-Using ultrafast total x-ray scattering at a free electron laser and a sophisticated scaling analysis, we gain unique access to the dynamics on the relevant mesoscopic length scales.
-Our results show that ultrafast excitation of LaTe$_3$ leads to formation of vortex strings of the charge density wave, which exhibit anomalous, subdiffusive dynamics.
-These findings provide rare insight into the nonequilibrium mesoscopic response in a quantum material and establish a general framework to investigate properties of topological defects, which can arrest equilibration and enhance competing orders. \end{sciabstract}
+Nonequilibrium states of quantum materials can exhibit exotic properties and enable unprecedented functionality and applications.
+These transient states are inherently inhomogeneous, characterized by the formation of topologically protected structures, requiring nanometer spatial resolution on femtosecond timescales to resolve their evolution.
+Using ultrafast total x-ray scattering at a free electron laser and a sophisticated scaling analysis, we gain unique access to the dynamics on the relevant mesoscopic lengthscales.
+Our results provide direct evidence that ultrafast excitation of LaTe$_3$ leads to formation of topological vortex strings of the charge density wave.
+These dislocations of the charge density wave exhibit anomalous, subdiffusive dynamics, slowing the equilibration process, providing rare insight into the nonequilibrium mesoscopic response in a quantum material.
+Our findings establish a general framework to investigate properties of topological defects, which are expected to be ubiquitous in nonequilibrium phase transitions and may arrest equilibration and enhance competing orders.